-d.
-Temporary placement

-- When a position is not available for redeployment, a redeployee will be assigned temporary duties.
+- When a redeployee declines more than two reasonable offers of a suitable position, a transfer may be made without their agreement, provided it is not to a position that they had declined. - c.
+Redeployment to a lower classified position - If all endeavours at redeployment to a suitable position are unsuccessful, then the redeployee may be offered a position at a lower classification level.
+Offers of this nature cannot be declined unreasonably. - Remuneration for the redeployee after their substantive position is discontinued will be maintained and will be frozen until the redeployee's remuneration level in the new (redeployed) position equals their pre-redeployment salary. - d.
+Temporary placement - When a position is not available for redeployment, a redeployee will be assigned temporary duties.
 A redeployee may also be seconded or temporarily transferred to another position.
-Placements of this nature are to be seen as opportunities to enhance future work prospects and may require some additional training. - Temporary placements will normally be no longer than six months in duration. - Responsible divisional managers will monitor all temporary placements to ensure that redeployee and the CWT's needs are met.

-e.
-Training support

-- Redeployees will, as a matter of priority, be provided with training to assist their redeployment into new positions. - All relevant training for redeployees will be at the CWT's expense. - Relevant training and retraining of redeployees will be given priority over normal operational training, except when training has occupational, health, safety and welfare implications.

-3.7.4.
-Voluntary separation package
+Placements of this nature are to be seen as opportunities to enhance future work prospects and may require some additional training. - Temporary placements will normally be no longer than six months in duration. - Responsible general managers will monitor all temporary placements to ensure that redeployee and the CWT's needs are met. - e.
+Training support - Redeployees will, as a matter of priority, be provided with training to assist their redeployment into new positions. - All relevant training for redeployees will be at the CWT's expense. - Relevant training and retraining of redeployees will be given priority over normal operational training, except when training has work health and safety implications. - 3.7.4.
+Voluntary separation package - a.

-- a.
 A voluntary separation package (VSP) may be offered by the CWT, at its absolute discretion, when a position is no longer required, or other circumstances justify a payment. - b.
-An employee may request a VSP of the CWT. - c.
-A VSP package will comprise the following: - 10 weeks notice of termination or payment of total weekly salary in lieu thereof. - For each year of continuous service with the CWT or with the former City of West Torrens or the former Town of Thebarton, three weeks of total weekly salary as severance payment with a maximum payment of 104 weeks. - The CWT will pay the cost of outplacement assistance on receipt of invoices for an amount of up to 8 per cent of total annual salary with the manner of assistance to be at the employee's discretion.
+An employee may request a VSP of the CWT.

+- c.
+A VSP package will comprise the following: - 10 week's notice of termination or payment of total weekly salary in lieu thereof. - For each year of continuous service with the CWT or with the former City of West Torrens or the former Town of Thebarton, three weeks of total weekly salary as severance payment with a maximum payment of 104 weeks. - The CWT will pay the cost of outplacement assistance on receipt of invoices for an amount of up to 8 per cent of total annual salary with the manner of assistance to be at the employee's discretion. - d.
-d.
 Pro-rata long service leave will be paid when at least two years of continuous service with the CWT has been completed.